 How This Affects Your Business

-If your website has not been optimised for mobile users, you’ll lose out on a majority of your potential customers.
+If your website has not been optimised for mobile users, you’ll lose out on a lot of your potential customers.
 And the lost business opportunities are only expected to grow with time.

-Mobile internet usage is growing as literally billions of young people use web searches for everything from quick background checks of people they just met to finding a good Chinese restaurant for lunch within a short walk.
+Mobile internet usage is growing as literally billions of young people use web searches for everything from quick background checks of people they just met to finding a good Chinese restaurant for lunch.

 Mobile Website Configurations

 Mobile responsive websites only need to be indexed once by Google’s algorithms.
-For system administrators, their job is simpler because they only have to build and maintain one site.
+System administrators, ' job is simpler because they only have to build and maintain one site.
 And only one site has to be optimised for the search engine.